openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ### Configuring Devices

-Devices can be discovered automatically using a Inbox Scan after a gateway has been configured and connected.
+Devices can be discovered automatically using an Inbox Scan after a gateway has been configured and connected.
 For any manually added device, you must configure:

 - the associated gateway (`Parent Bridge` menu)